 “[He] was accustomed to have his dinner brought him by his servant every day at three o’clock, who was an excellent cook.
 The food was excellent … Dumouriez had for dinner five plats, and three for his supper, without counting the dessert.”

-Another captive was the historian and writer Jean-François Marmontel.
+Another prisoner in the Bastille was the historian and writer Jean-François Marmontel.
 He published one of his menus for a day stating what he was served:

 “An excellent soup, a succulent slice of beef, a wing of a chicken, artichokes in oil, spinach, some stewed pears, fresh grapes, a bottle of old Burgundy, and excellent cup of coffee.

-Prisoners had several activities that helped to staunch boredom.
-One was visiting the Bastille’s library that was available for general use by the prisoners.
+Prisoners in the Bastille had several activities that helped to staunch boredom.
+One activity was visiting the Bastille’s library that was available for general use by the prisoners.
 It contained about five hundred volumes and was further supplemented sometimes by the personal books of prisoners.
-However, very few books in the prison library were complete because if a prisoner wrote something considered “improper” or wrote between the lines, whole pages might be torn out.
+However, very few books in the prison library were complete because if a prisoner in the Bastille wrote something considered “improper” or wrote between the lines, whole pages might be torn out.

-Mass at the Bastille chapel was another prison activity.
+Mass at the chapel was another prison activity for a prisoner in the Bastille.
 It was said every morning and there were three masses on Sundays and holidays.
 Prisoners had six niches that allowed them to hear services without seeing or being seen.
-Those who wanted to attend were conducted separately to and from the chapel, and, on days when many prisoners wanted to attend, a rotation system was introduced that allowed guards to efficiently conduct prisoners to and front the chapel.
+Those who wanted to attend were conducted separately to and from the chapel, and, on days when many prisoners wanted to attend, a rotation system was introduced that allowed guards to efficiently conduct prisoners to and from the chapel.

 Despite all the freedoms granted prisoners, there were still rules and guidelines.
 In 1761, guards posted a list of regulations that they hung on the wall of the guard-room.
 Some of the items on that list included: